centreon/centreon-engine/doc/user/configuration/basics/notifications.rst

 =======================

 When crafting your notification commands, you need to take into account what type of notification is occurring.
-The :ref:`$NOTIFICATIONTYPE$ <basics_standard_macros#standard_macrosmacroavailabilitychartnotificationtype>` macro contains a string that identifies exactly that.
-The table below lists the possible values for the macro and their respective
+The `NOTIFICATIONTYPE`_ macro contains a string that identifies exactly that.
+The table below lists the possible values for the macro and their respective descriptions:
-descriptions:

 ================= ========================================================
 Value             Description